siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * Follow the procedure for the required archetype, based on your project:

 !!!
 Note
-    When using generated archetype please make sure you uncomment @Extension annotation and complete the annotation with proper values.
+    When using the generated archetype please make sure you uncomment @Extension annotation and complete the annotation with proper values.
 This annotation will be used to identify and document the extension, hence your extension will not work without @Extension annotation.